system76/docs/_articles/yubikey_login.md

 ## Configure Plugable Authentication Modules

-**Before making any changes to the files below, I recommend  backing up each file, and having a sudo/root session open in case you need to roll-back.**
+**Before making any changes to the files listed below, I highly recommend backing up each file, and having a sudo/root session open in case you need to roll-back.**

 You need to add the following line to each of the files listed below: